Nymil/multiplayer-chess-vue-front-end/README.md

 npm install
 npm run dev
 ```
-This requires the dotnet api to be running on http://localhost:5033
+You can change the url api in the ./src/modules/Game/Services/GameService.js class